Payments and Fees Information:

 Is therapy confidential?

 In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
-Information is not disclosed without written permission.
+Moreover, information is not disclosed without written permission.
 However, there are number of exceptions to this rule.
 Exceptions mandated by law include:

 - The court orders me to share information about you.